 How much do you know about Pennsylvania?
 With just one trip to the State Museum in Harrisburg, you can double or even triple your expertise when you explore three floors of history, geology, archeology, paleontology, and more!
 Get to know the Commonwealth’s native plants and animals, or dive into a 350-piece collection that highlights the ways Pennsylvania’s people, places, and products uniquely influenced the nation we are today.
 You don’t have to wonder what Pennsylvania might have looked like 100 years ago because you can stroll around a life-sized streetscape town.
 Uncover the secrets left behind by our region’s Native Americans through their artifacts, pottery, jewelry, and tools, excavated and meticulously preserved.
 From mastodons and military history to the Turnpike and tectonic plates, there’s no limit to what you can learn.

-We’re not exaggerating when we say Whitaker Center for Science and the Arts has it all!
-Children and parents alike can put on their thinking caps and try dozens of hands-on exhibits dedicated to scientific discoveries.
-You can experiment with physics, celebrate the ingenuity of transportation and manufacturing, learn about global weather, reveal the technology behind movies, television, music, and theatre, and get to know the human body to better understand your health.
-Even the littlest members of the family can get their share of learning experiences at KidsPlace, a child-sized city that offers toddler-centric activities and new experiences like life-sized Operation Game, X-Ray Table, and Pin Ball Falls.
-In addition to its brilliant science center, Whitaker Center is home to Central PA’s biggest digital screen!
+Children and parents alike can put on their thinking caps and try hands-on exhibits dedicated to scientific discoveries at Whitaker Center for Science and the Arts.
+Experiment with physics, celebrate the ingenuity of transportation and manufacturing, learn about global weather, and get to know the human body to better understand your health.
+Even the littlest members of the family can explore KidsPlace, a child-sized city that offers toddler-centric activities and experiences like a life-sized Operation Game.
+Whitaker Center is home to Central PA’s biggest digital screen!
 At 38 feet high and 70 feet wide, you’re in for a truly immersive 3D movie experience.
-Their showings include incredible, larger-than-life journeys into space, underwater, through the skies, and back again.
+Showings include larger-than-life journeys into space, underwater, through the skies, and back again.

 You’ve tasted his chocolate, but there’s more to unwrap about Milton S. Hershey!
 The Hershey Story, Museum on Chocolate Avenue offers interactive family activities and comprehensive museum exhibits that tell the tale of Mr. Hershey who went from bankruptcy to brilliance and converted chocolate from a decadent indulgence to an everyday delight.
 You can marvel at the machinery used in his original chocolate factory or become an apprentice chocolatier by solving puzzles and answering questions throughout the museum.